Class Teachers: Mr R Murray

-This term the children in Year 5 will be learning about life in Victorian Britain in a theme called
+This term the children in Year 5 will be learning about life in the Polar Regions and other parts of the world in a theme called:

-As Mathematicians we will apply our calculation skills and knowledge in order to solve problems related to number sequences and measure.
-We will use our problem solving approach of Enter, Attack, Review to help us reason and explain our mathematical approaches.
+As Mathematicians we will apply our calculation skills and knowledge in order to solve problems related to decimals, percentages and their equivalence to fractions.
+We will also study perimeter and area of 2-D shapes.

-As Geographers we will use maps and atlases describe and understand key aspects of human geography, including trade links and land use within the British Empire.
+As Geographers we will use maps and atlases to describe and understand key aspects of The Antarctic and other extreme environments on Planet Earth.